SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  2. (5)[Unconfirmed] Weapon Mods ->
  Weapon mods don't seem to be essential in the TW universe or as needed as other content, but it would be nice to be able to customize your weapons with colors, decals and perhaps even some property changing mods, such as laser sights, muzzles and stocks.
-No words from the Devs on this yet.
+Silencers would also be added if stealth mode is released (missions and gamemodes) No words from the Devs on this yet.

 - *Balances, Tuning and/or Reworks:*
 -